 Thank you.
 Next question comes from the line of Peter Nielsen from ABG.
 Please go ahead.

 Thank you very much.
 Morning, gentlemen.
 A question on convergence, please.
 You seem very confident that you can drive convergence going forward and clearly to a higher degree than has been the case in the past.
 And you're also stressing that you're sort of adding some new competencies within FHC convergence.
-I understand that you have moved towards one single brand now.
-But what makes you so confident that you and what will make the big difference in your convergence efforts going forward?
+I understand that you have moved towards one single brand now, but what makes you so confident?
+And what will make the big difference in your convergence efforts going forward?
 What is it that will be done differently?
-Can you enlighten us a bit on why this will suddenly, why we should see a step change in convergence and the contribution from that?
+Can you enlighten us a bit on why we should see a step change in convergence and the contribution from that?
 That would be appreciated.
 Thank you.
-And if I can sneak in a technical question from Michael, Michael, for how long should we assume that the incremental amortization of the Comhim brand will continue, please?
+And if I can sneak in a technical question for Michael, a quick one.
+Michael, for how long should we assume that the incremental amortization of the ComHim brand will continue?
+Please.
 Thank you.

 So let us be clear.
-Of course, there will always also in our customer base be people who want to have a clean mobile-only product or another straightforward relationship to us.
-And we will have to have a better convergence solution.
+Of course, there will always, also in our customer base, be people who want to have a clean mobile-only product or another straightforward relationship to us.
+And we will cater for that.
+But we think that one of the best ways to bring value to us as a company and also to our customer base is to have a better conversion solution.
+Samuel has started that work, done a lot of work on that.
+He has actually worked together with Henrik on defining our strategy here.
+So these two guys, they have done it together.
+So there will be a continuity here that I think is very good.
 We have unique assets.
-There are two players in this market.
-And that gives us the opportunity to have a bit of a uniqueness compared to other players in the market.
-We have talked about that multiple times.
-So it's about utilizing the assets we have, making sure that 1.3 million customer groups that we can address within our own base get the best possible offering.
-And that sets us a bit apart from, for example, Tre, who would naturally follow more of a mobile-only approach.
+There are two players in this market that really have the full suite of convergent assets.
+And that gives us the opportunity to have a bit of a uniqueness compared to the two other players in the market.
+We've talked about that multiple times.
+So it's about... utilizing the assets we have, making sure that 1.3 million customer group that we can address within our own base gets the best possible offering.
+And that sets us a bit apart from, for example, TREA, who would naturally follow more of a mobile-only approach.
 And that's the right thing for them to do.
-That's a good thing for them to do.
-We have more agencies of our team.
+That's a good thing for them to do. we have more agents of policy.
 We can go for different segments that we are better suited for catering for.
-And yeah, Michael, I guess you will answer the other one.
-I can do it in the first question.
-Yes,
+And, yeah, Mikael, I guess you will answer the other one.
+I could do it, of course.

 Thank you.
-Next question comes from the line of Nick Liel from Societe Generale.
+Next question comes from the line of Nick Leal from Societe Generale.
 Please go ahead.

 Yeah, morning, everybody.
 It was just a quick one on, maybe for Samuel, actually, on the Telia pricing, including content in the unlimited mobile package.
 Is that something that's an opportunity for you, do you think?
-I mean, it's quite a high price they're offering by adding content in.
-So is that an opportunity for you to undercut X content, or do you think that Swedish consumers are going to start to require more content in their top-end mobile packages?
-And that's something you have to work on, particularly with Champions League coming.
-Do you mind if I just get a clarification as well on the infrastructure comments you've made as well, Sheldon?
-There's nothing outside the Baltics in there.
-So should we conclude now that you're still doing the work, or have you finished the work on any of the Swedish infrastructure?
+I mean, it's quite a high opportunity. price they're offering by adding content in so is that an opportunity for you to to undercut x content or do you think that swedish consumers are going to start to require more content in their top end mobile packages and maybe that's something you have to work on particularly with champions league coming and do you mind if i just get a clarification as well on the infrastructure comments you've made as well there's nothing outside the baltics in there so should we conclude now that you're still doing the work, or have you finished the work on any of the Swedish infrastructure?
 Maybe it's just more organic stuff with Telenor, but nothing more than that.
 Thank you.

-So if I start on the first question, Henrik, I mean, including content in top tiers, I don't think it's a must.
+So if I start on the first question, Heineck, I mean, including content in top tiers, I don't think it's a must.
 So we don't have to do it, but you can do it.
 So let's see.
-But I think in general, we talk about the value-led strategy, and Telia talked about the value-led strategy, and this is a point of that driving the market in the right direction, then of course that's an opportunity for us.
-In general, I don't think we have to grab that opportunity by including content everywhere.
+But I think in general, we talk about the value-led strategy, and Telia talked about the value-led strategy, and this is a proof point of that driving the market in the right direction.
+And, of course, that's an opportunity for us in general.
+I don't think we have to grab that opportunity by including content everywhere, though.

-And on the infrastructure side, I think I would say that we're still working on that, and it has to do with, I'm sure you know very well, how the structure is on the 3G market in Sweden with us, and Telia, and of course, Tre and Telenor in the 3G.
-So we're untimely in these things, redistributing, setting up the net for mobility.
-So we're taking it one step at a time.
-I know it's very fashionable to move fast on these things, but with our balance sheets and our delivery now, we will make sure we do this in the right sequence, and that if we do something more around this, then it will be very well thought through.
-But we are super pragmatic about how we configure our value checks.
+And on the infrastructure side, I think I would say that we're still working on that.
+And it has to do with, I'm sure you know very well, how the structure is on the 3G market in Sweden with us and Telia and then, of course, Tre and Telenor in Tregis.
+So we're untimely in these things, redistributing, setting up the network mobility.
+We're taking it one step at a time.
+I know it's very fashionable to move fast on these things, but with our balance sheet and our delivery now, we will make sure we do this in the right sequence and that if we do something more around this, then it will be very well thought through.
+But we are super pragmatic about how we configure our value check.

 That's great.
 Thank you very much.

 Thank you.
-Next question comes from the line of Stefan, Karfin, DNB Bank.
+Next question comes from the line of Stefan Goffin, DNB Bank.
 Please go ahead.

 Yes, hello.
-A CAPEX question.
-It's a lot of talk about 5G CAPEX, but you're also investing in Remote PHY.
+CapEx question.
+It's a lot of talk about 5G CapEx, but you're also investing in Remote 5.
 How much will you invest in this?
-And can you talk about what improvements in the cable network that we can expect from this in terms of improvement in speed and capacity?
-And is this investment in Remote PHY also supporting your 5G plans in any way?
-Thank you.
+And can you talk about what improvements in the cable network that we can expect from this? in terms of improvement in speed and capacity.
+And is this investment in remote PHY also supporting your 5G plans in any way?

-I think we can, if you talk about the CAPEX levels, I think it's important to remember that this is an investment which will be ongoing for many years, five plus years.
+I think we can.
+If you talk about the CapEx levels, I think it's important to remember that this is an investment which will be ongoing for many years.
+Five-plus years.
 So if you spread it out over these years, the number per year is not that significant compared to the 5G rollout.
-And also bear in mind that this replace, we used to do node splitting in the past to cater for building capacity.
-And this is the new way of building capacity.
-So it replaces other CAPEX which we used to do before.
-So it's not just add-on.
+And also bear in mind that this replaces – we used to do node splitting in the past to cater for building capacity, and this is the new way of building capacity.
+So it replaces other CapEx which we used to do before.
+So it's not just an add-on.
 I think that's important to remember.

 Okay, thank you.
 Thank you very much.
 Thank you.

 Thank you.
-Next question comes from the line of Ulrich Rasse from Jeffreys.
+Next question comes from the line of Ulrich Brasse from Jefferies.
 Please go ahead.

 Yeah, thanks very much.
 You had a very strong Q1 result as well.
-And at the time you were sort of a bit cautious to redress into the full year.
+And at the time, you were sort of a bit cautious to redread into the full year.
 You talked about the commercial investments you want to make.
-Now the second quarter, again, you sort of haven't quite dipped into that commercial investment.
+Now, the second quarter, again, you sort of haven't quite dipped into that commercial investment.
 I think that's part of the surprise versus market expectations.
-Could you sort of just get a bit more into, give a bit more color, what elements of the second quarter really gave you the confidence now to raise the full year guidance, whether it's the efficiency program, whether it's the market environment or whether it's the actual numbers that are coming out of the business?
+Could you sort of just get a bit more into – give a bit more color – what elements of the development of the second quarter really gave you the confidence now to raise the full year guidance, whether it's the efficiency program, whether it's the market environment, or whether it's the actual numbers that are coming out of the business.
 That would be helpful.
 Thank you.

-Well, I think let me start by being maybe not 100% serious.
-It's easier to earn yourself into becoming a millionaire or billionaire than to save yourself.
-At some point, the focus needs to go back to getting a modest amount of growth.
+Well, I think let me start by being maybe not or 100% serious.
+It's easier to earn yourself into becoming a millionaire or billionaire than to save yourself into.
+I think at some point, the focus needs to go back to getting a modest amount of growth.
 And I think that time already has come for us.
 We have started that shift.
 And to build long-term value, we need to have a focus on growth.
-We will continue to be an efficient operator.
-But if we focus only on savings, that's not going to build a really long, a good long-term story.
+We will continue to be an efficient operator But if we focus only on savings, that's not going to build a really good long-term story.
 I wouldn't say that there is one specific thing that causes us to adjust the guidance.
 I think it's several things coming together.
 I talked about B2B.
-B2B was a huge dragon in our performance.
-It is not a huge dragon in our performance anymore.
-We can still improve and we will improve.
-It's super important that the Sanger and team have brought us back to growth in B2C in Sweden.
-So we clearly see that this is sustainable and that is something we can build upon.
-And then of course we have exceptional growth in the Baltics.
-We think that will continue to grow, but that growth will of course come down at some point.
+B2B was a huge drag on our performance.
+It is not a huge drag on our performance anymore.
+We can still improve, and we will improve.
+It's super important that Samuel and the team have brought us back to growth in B2C in Sweden.
+So we clearly see that this is sustainable and that it's something we can build upon.
+And then, of course, we have exceptional growth in the Baltics.
+We think that will continue to grow, but that growth will, of course, come down at some point.
 We cannot have strong double-digit growth there forever.
 We all understand that.
-So it's a confidence that is building quarter by quarter.
-We see that we are more precise in our strategy that we have presented, our segmentation.
-We start seeing that the market responds to our strategic price hitting in the Swedish market and our ability to deliver our services is improving as we go through an improvement journey.
-So it's several factors that come together and make us feel more confident.
-Plus the fact that we are more confident that at least for Western Europe and from the OED, we probably will get out of this pandemic this year in a reasonable way, although the rest of the world still has a big problem.
+It's a confidence that is building quarter by quarter as we see that we are more precise in our strategy that we have presented, our segmentation.
+We start seeing that the market responds to our strategic price setting in the Swedish market and our ability Plus the fact that we are more confident that, at least for Western Europe and OECD, we probably will get out of this pandemic this year in a reasonable way, although the rest of the world still has a big problem.

 Thank you very much.
 Thank you.

 Thank you.
-Next question comes from the panel.
+Next question comes from the line of Andrzej Kawiczewski from UBS.
 Please go ahead.

-Hi.
-Thank you for taking my question.
+Hi, thank you for taking my question.
 I would like to ask about the new appointments that you've announced, in particular about the chief commercial appointment.
-It's quite a sensitive position for Atoll too currently.
-So first of all, can you confirm that there will be a roughly one month overlap as both CEOs kind of are together in Atoll too in August, which could improve somehow the succession process?
-And secondly, can you just give a bit of a background as to what led you to choose Henrik and what experience of this specifically makes him the right person for everything that Atoll is currently going through commercially?
-And then if I may just also sneak in a clarification please on the amortization of the Comhan brand as that or does that not carry a tax shield?
+It's quite a sensitive position for a tele-to currently.
+So first of all, can you confirm that there will be a roughly one-month overlap as both CEOs kind of are together, a tele-to in August, which could improve somehow the succession process?
+And secondly, can you just give a bit of a background as to what led you to choose and what experience of his specifically makes him the right person for everything that Teletubbies is currently going through commercially?
+And then finally, just also sneak in a clarification, please, on the amortization of the compound brand.
+Does that or does that not carry a tax yield?
 Thank you.

-Yeah, so it's very good news that Henrik comes along here already in August.
+Yeah, so...
+It's very good news that Henrik comes along here already in August.
 That allows for an overlap.
 But in real life, that overlap has already started because Samuel asked Henrik to help him with challenging some of our strategy work.
 So the guys have actually had a dialogue around the B2C strategy for some time.
-And that is a huge strength for us so that when Henrik comes here, he can hit the ground running.
-And Samuel is an extremely loyal person so he will be helpful until the last day the way I know him.
-So this, you couldn't ask for a better transition than what we will see here.
+And that is a huge strength for us so that when Henrik comes here, he can hit the ground running And Samuel is an extremely loyal person, so he will be helpful until the last day the way I know him.
+So you couldn't ask for a better transition than what we see here.
 And the team have already been introduced to Henrik.
-His background, he has a lot of experience with FNC but he also knows the TV business, the cable TV business from his time at Zigo.
-And when you often find a typical technical CMO, which some of them are fantastic, or you find someone who's working cable TV and is doing a great job there.
-But someone who has that experience from both in the broad way, in a way like Samuel does here.
-Not that many out there.
-So I think we've made a very, very solid choice here that's going to be helpful for us.
-And then you ask something about again the amortization of Comhem.
-I think Mikael answered that it's going to be done over 10 years.
-Was that a question?
-No,
+His background, he has a lot of experience with FMC, but he also knows the TV business, the cable TV business from his time at Ziggold.
+And when you look around at candidates for these kinds of jobs, you either often find a typical telco CMO, which some of them are fantastic, or you find someone who's working cable TV and who's doing a great job there, but someone who has that experience from both in a broad way, in a way like Samuel does here.
+There are not that many out there.
+So I think we've made a very, very solid choice here.
+That's going to be helpful for us.
+And then you asked something about, again, the amortization of Comp-Hem.
+I think Mikael answered that, that it's going to be done over 10 years.
+Was that the question?

-no. And I can clarify that there is no paid tax effect on this but of course there is a deferred tax booked on the amortization.
-Markus and Patrick can give you the details of this and the numbers.
-But no effect on paid tax.
+And I can clarify that there is no paid tax effect on this, but of course there is a deferred tax booked on the amortization.
+Marcus and Patrick can give you the details of this and the numbers, but no effect on paid tax.

 Thank you very much.

 Thank you.
-Next question comes from the line of Abhilash Mohapatra from Brimberg.
+Next question comes from the line of Abhilash Mohapatra from Bremberg.
 Please go ahead.

-Great.
 Thank you.
 Thanks for taking my question.
-I'll just ask a question around the, you know, some of the revenue improvement drivers in Q2 please.
-And just on TV where you mentioned that with sort of premium sports coming back, you've seen a return to stronger astral levels.
-My question just was if Q2 was sort of normalized run rate or should we expect more improvement as, you know, some of those elements return into the second half?
-And then just related to that on the solutions revenues, just wanted to check if there was some sort of a, you know, catch-up effect from free disc waters and or whether we should expect this to be the kind of run rate for solutions revenues going forward.
+I have a quick question on the revenue improvement drivers in Q2, please.
+And just on TV where you mentioned that with sort of premium sports coming back.
+You've seen a return to stronger ASCII levels.
+My question just was, is Q2 a sort of normalized run rate or should we expect more improvement as some of those elements return into the second half?
+And then just related to that on the solutions revenues, just wanted to check if there was some sort of a catch-up effect from previous quarters and whether we should expect this to be the kind of run rate for solutions revenues going forward.
 Thank you.

-So if I start with the TV question then, and as I said, we will have some headwind on comparisons for premium both in Q2 and Q3.
-And I think it's more or less evenly divided if you compare it to last year.
-But if you skip that, we also see an underlying improvement within both the former come-hem TV part and also some in Boxer.
-And that we expect to continue with the strategy we presented at the Q2 Market Play.
-And
+So if I start with the TV question then, and as I said, we will have some headwind on comparisons for premium both in Q2 and Q3, and I think it's more or less evenly divided if you compare it to last year.
+But if you skip that, we also see an underlying improvement within both the former Comhem TV part and also some in Boxer.
+And that we expect to continue with the strategy we presented at the market place.

 Got it.
 That's very helpful.
 Thank you.

 Thank you.
-Next question comes from the line of C.G.
-Hei from CT.
+Next question comes from the line of from CT.
 Please go ahead.

 Hello.
 Thank you for taking my questions.
-And just the first question I want to ask about the price increase potential.
+The third question I want to ask about the price increase potential.
 And this quarter we're seeing that Telia announced one of the biggest fiber price increases over the past few years.
-Just wondering how do you think the potential price increase and ARPUL growth on fixed broadband going forward?
-I think broadband ARPUL growth is now 1% to 2%.
-Do you think there's potential to go back to the 3% to 4% as we saw in the past?
+Just wondering how do you think the potential price increase and R pool grows on fixed broadband going forward?
+I think broadband R pool growth is now 1 to 2 percent.
+Do you think there's potential to go back to the 3 to 4 percent that we saw in the past?
 And the second question, just a quick follow up.
 On your management team, would you mind to remind us how many key management seats that you still plan to fill?
 And should we expect a more stable top management structure going forward?
 Thank you very much.

 So if I start with pricing, and then I want to come back to our strategy and the way we do pricing.
-I mean, we have a very clear, as you know, value led strategy.
-We have a clear process on how we work, where we do focus a lot on adding value, working with the front book in the second half of the year.
-And then in the first half of the year, we do the back book.
+I mean, we have a very clear, you know, As you know, value-led strategy, we have a clear process on how we work where we do focus a lot on adding value, working with the front book in the second half of the year, and then in the first half of the year, we do the back book.
 And we're just now coming up of the back book exercise and now starting to look forward into kind of the next part of the cycle, the adding value and the front book.
-And when we do that, we look at two things, if you want to simplify it.
-One is, of course, what's happening in the market and what kind of potential does that bring?
+And when we do that, we look at two things, if you want to simplify it. that that brings.
 And the other thing we're looking at is our own ability to provide value to our customers.
-And with other players in the market working the same way and working with a value led approach, that of course, you know, plays into our decision material.
+And with other players in the market working the same way and working with a value-led approach that, of course, plays into our decision material.
 So on the question, do we see continued pricing potential?
-The answer is definitely yes.
-But I'm not going to go into exactly the percentage points of that.
-But we do see potential and that is definitely part of the strategy going forward.
+The answer is definitely yes, but I'm not going to go But we do see potential, and that is definitely part of the strategy going forward.

 And your question and observation, of course, around the management team and the changes is, of course, absolutely spot on.
 I think we should take a little bit of a historic look at this.
-Teller 2 and Comhem came together and some people who were in this management team have been around for a long, long time.
-We're talking about, in Samuel's case, 14, 15 years.
-And we have had Yusuf Mikkan has been a CFO in different capacities now for a long, long time.
-So I think, to some extent, natural that when the first phase of this job is done, people who have spent a lot of time with a company and reached sort of the top level would like to try to do something else with their lives.
-I've been in exactly that situation myself.
-So I know exactly how that works.
+Tele2 and Comhem came together, and some people who have sat in this management team have been around for a long, long time.
+In Samuel's case, 14, 15 years.
+We have had, Yusuf Mikael has been a CFO in different capacities now for a long, long time.
+So I think to some extent natural that when the first phase of this job is done, people who have spent a lot of time with a company and reached sort of the top level would like to try to do something else with their lives.
+I've been in exactly that situation myself, so I know exactly how that works.
 And now to your question, should we expect more stability?
 Yes, you should expect more stability within the top management team.
 We are moving ahead.
-Sharad joins us in January.
-We have the first September.
+Sharaf joins us in January.
+We have the interim solution with Peter.
+Mikael is on board until the first of September.
 So we have a team in place now that looks to the medium to longer term.
 And I think that we've been able to put together a strong team.
 And we can build on the strategy that has been developed, partly actually with one or two of the people coming in, helping us, but with this team.
-And I can tell you, when we have our management team meetings, we share a good laugh.
+And I can tell you when we have our management team meetings, we share a good laugh.
 There's a good tone.
 It's just at some point when you've been around for a long time, you want to move on and try something new.

 That's very clear.
 Thank you very much.

 Thank you.
-Next question comes from the line of Eugenie Coudina from Credit Suisse.
+Next question comes from the line of Eugenie Coudinot from Credit Suisse.
 Please go ahead.
-Hi,

-thanks for taking my question.
+Hi.
+Thanks for taking my question.
 My first question is on operational side in mobile.
 So for the past three quarters, you've had B2C postpaid mobile negative growth in net ads.
-However, your competition has been growing quite well in the postpaid net ads.
-And I'm just wondering why is that trend and how are you seeing that going forward?
+However, your competition has been growing quite well in the postpaid net ads, and I'm just wondering Why is that trend and how are you seeing that going forward?
 And then my second question, sorry, maybe I've misheard your previous comments on infrastructure.
-Can you give an update on your towers in Sweden and potential monetization of those assets going forward?
+Can you give an update on your thoughts on your towers in Sweden and potential monetization of those assets going forward?
 Thank you.

-Yeah, I can start with the net ad question.
+Yeah, I can start with the method question.
 So, I mean, if we look to this first half of the year, we know we had some challenges in the fourth quarter.
 We were very open about that and talked about it, which has improved.
-And then I think we have taken a very big strategic responsibility, being very clear on the value led strategy and also being a bit patient on that to make sure that, you know, we get that piece moving in the right way.
-We have had the pandemic impact, which of course has hampered volumes.
+And then I think we have taken a very big strategic responsibility, being very clear on the value-led strategy and also being a bit patient on that to make sure that we get that piece moving in the right way.
+We've had the pandemic impact, which of course has hampered volumes.
 And we've done a lot of pricing in the first half year.
 So I would say all of this has been by our decision and design.
-And now when we came out of the back book pricing we come out of the worst headwinds of the pandemic, we naturally see that there is a potential to improve also the volume side.
-So not a big worry on our part, rather, you know, decisions we have taken on how we want to structure this business going forward.
+And now when we came out of the backward pricing circuit, we come out of the worst headwinds of the pandemic, we naturally see that there is the potential to improve also the volume side.
+So not a big worry on our part, rather decisions we have taken on how we want to structure this business going forward.

-Yeah, I fully agree with what somebody is saying.
+Yeah, I fully agree with what Osamu is saying.
 I think it was important for us to show exactly how we operate and want to operate, how we want to set the tone in the market.
 But we are not going to sit and watch, of course, volumes going against us over time.
 But I think the learning we've had now is that it has been a worthwhile exercise that has given good results.
 And back to infrastructure again.
-Yeah, I think it's fair as you ask.
+Yeah, I think it's fair to ask.
 And when I came in here, I started talking a bit early about infrastructure.
-So maybe, you know, I've created some expectations with you.
-The reality of it is we are untangling, like I said, the 3G networks, we are dividing the towers between ourselves, what we're going to bring from Sunab into the 5G network and network mobility.
-And then of course, we have a good relationship with our partner, Terenor, in network mobility.
+So maybe, you know, I've traded some expectations with you.
+The reality of it is we are untangling, like I said, the 3G networks.
+We are dividing the towers between ourselves, what we're going to bring from SUNAB into the 5G network and then from mobility.
+And then, of course, we have improved the relationship with our partner, Telenor, in network mobility.
 But we are taking ourselves, we are taking the time we need to do the proper analysis.
-So maybe I created expectations around timing at an early stage when I was here.
+So maybe I created expectations around timing at the early stage when I was here.
 That leads to you thinking that we should have announced something at this stage.
-I can only say that we are entirely pragmatic about how we structure our value chain, but it's too early for us to conclude and communicate.
+I can only say that We are entirely pragmatic about how we structure our value chain, but it's too early for us to conclude and communicate.

 Thank you.
-Next question comes from the line of Adam Fox-Rumbly from HSBC.
+Next question comes from the line of Adam Fox Romley from HSBC.
 Please go ahead.

 Thank you very much.
-I was wondering as we fully annualise the impact of the COVID-19 pandemic on the business this quarter, could we get your thoughts on the bad debt provision taking last year and how you're thinking about the outlook for your customer base as maybe some of the restrictions look to be lifted if that's your outlook?
-And then secondly, sorry to come back to this Comhen brand amortisation, but what's the reason for a 10-year lifetime when you're bringing two brands together?
-That seems like quite a long time to me, so I'd appreciate a little bit more detail there.
-Thank you.
+I was wondering, as we fully annualize the impact of the COVID-19 pandemic on the business this quarter, could we get your thoughts on the bad debt provision taken last year and how you're thinking about the outlook for your customer base as maybe some of the restrictions look to be lifted, if that's your outlook? um and then secondly sorry to come back to this comhem brand amortization but it what's the reason for a 10-year lifetime when when you're bringing two brands together that seems like quite a long time to me so i appreciate a little bit more detail there thank you i'll start and i'll hand over to mika i think please remember that even though we've done this merger the comhem brand is still with us it's in it's in the

-I'll start and then hand over to Mikael, I think.
-Please remember that even though we've done this merger, the Comhen brand is still with us.
-It's in our logo still, partly, but of course you have to have been a Comhen customer for some time to see that.
-And secondly, we have Comhen Play Plus.
-So Comhen is still a part of Tele2 and this is the best way we have come up with together with the auditors for doing this.
-Before we didn't depreciate it at all, so it is a quite well analysed approach to it.
+It's in our logo still, partly, but of course, you have to have been a Comhem customer for some time to see that.
+Secondly, we have Comhem Play Plus.
+Comhem is still a part of Tele2, and this is the best way we have come up with together with the auditors for doing this.
+Before, we didn't appreciate it at all.
+It is a quite well-analyzed approach to it.
 I don't know, Mikael, if you want to add something to it?

 No, I think you put it very well.
-It's still in the logo and you have certain attributes.
-It's still used in the Comhen Play service, TV service, for example, and so on.
-And that motivates tenure depreciation time.
-I can then add on the bad debt provisions to remind you all it was 35 million SEC, which we provided for in Q1 last year.
-And as we have said before, we have not seen any material bad debt coming up over the last quarters and I think situation is very stable overall.
-This provision will be released over time, but it's again 35 million in this group is not really material.
+It's still in the logo, and you have certain attributes.
+It's still used in the contemplate service, TV service, for example, and so on.
+And that motivates 10-year depreciation time.
+I can then add on the bad debt provisions to remind you all it was 35 million SEK, which we provided for in Q1 last year, and as we have said before, we have not seen any material bad debt coming up over the last quarters, and I think the situation is very stable overall.
+This provision will be released over time, but it's Again, 35 million in this group is not really material.
 So it will not be visible in the numbers.
-And it's part of the continuous reassessment we do of the bad debt provision every quarter in the country.
+And it's part of the continuous reassessment we do of the bad debt provision every quarter or every month in every country.

 Got it.
 Thanks very much.